zjffdu/incubator-zeppelin/docs/interpreter/spark.md

 Please see [Dependency Management](../usage/interpreter/dependency_management.html) for the details.

 ### 2. Loading Spark Properties
-Once `SPARK_HOME` is set in `conf/zeppelin-env.sh`, Zeppelin uses `spark-submit` as spark interpreter runner. `spark-submit` supports two ways to load configurations.
+Once `SPARK_HOME` is set, Zeppelin uses `spark-submit` as spark interpreter runner. `spark-submit` supports two ways to load configurations.
 The first is command line options such as --master and Zeppelin can pass these options to `spark-submit` by exporting `SPARK_SUBMIT_OPTIONS` in `conf/zeppelin-env.sh`.
 Second is reading configuration options from `SPARK_HOME/conf/spark-defaults.conf`.
 Spark properties that user can set to distribute libraries are:

 <table class="table-configuration">